 Regulatory and Social Implications

 Both chemical and cybernetic enhancement face regulatory challenges as they push beyond traditional medical applications.
-The supplement industry operates in a complex regulatory environment, and cybernetic implants exist in an even more undefined space.
-The biohacking community’s approach to self-experimentation challenges conventional medical paradigms in ways that could influence future regulations.
+The supplement industry operates in a complex regulatory environment, and cybernetic implants exist in an even more undefined space. the biohacking community’s approach to self-experimentation challenges conventional medical paradigms in ways that could influence future regulations.

 The social implications are equally significant.
 As both chemical and technological enhancement become more sophisticated and accessible, questions arise about fairness in competition, insurance implications, and societal acceptance of enhanced individuals.